Inclusive Childhood Education

-The inclusive childhood education major requires 55 credits.
-You will also complete a second major in one of the following content areas:
+The inclusive childhood education major requires 49-52 credits.
+You will also complete a second major or concentration in a content/liberal arts area.
+Content areas include:

 - Social Studies (American studies or history major)

-In addition, you will be required to successfully complete a set of courses and field experiences relating to pedagogical content in teacher education.
+In addition to required course work, you will be required to successfully complete a set of classes and field experiences relating to teacher education.

 Life After Fisher

 With a B.S. degree in inclusive childhood education from Fisher, you are qualified to teach in a variety of settings and capacities.
 Graduates of this program have gone on to hold positions in the following regional locations:

 - Third grade teacher within the Penfield Central School District

 - Second grade teacher of dual language subjects at Rochester’s Enrico Fermi School No. 17

 - Elementary special education teacher within the Rochester City School District

 - Literacy coach at French Road Elementary School